I have identified a tightly defined business library that’s suitable for entrepreneurs and business owners.

 - Lead Generation – Duct Tape Marketing, The Brain Audit, some of The Ultimate Sales Machine.

-- Lead Conversion – some of The Ultimate Sales Machine.
+- Lead Conversion – some of The Ultimate Sales Machine, some of Getting Everything You Can, The Brain Audit.

 - Revenue Regeneration – Getting Everything You Can.